hane-smitter/react-loading-indicator/README.md

 ### How to resize

-You can resize loader to fit into your needs with the `size` prop that accepts predefined strings.<br>
+You can resize loader to fit into your needs with the `size` prop that accepts predefined string input.<br>
-You can customize the size further to your preferences by setting `fontSize` in the style prop of the loader.
-The style prop allows you to add your own css.
+You can _further customize_ size to your own preferences by setting `fontSize` in the style prop of the loader.
+The style prop is an object that allows you to add your own css.
+Including `fontSize` in the style object will _evenly_ alter size of the loader.

 ```jsx
 const Component = () => <Commet style={{ fontSize: "10px" }} />;